-- b) Shoring - c) Sloping - d) Benching - e) Any combinations of the above - f) If none of the above is feasible, excavations must be designed by a registered Professional Engineer with expertise in soils and protective systems. - g) Excavations greater than 20 feet in depth must be designed by a registered Professional Engineer with expertise in soils and protective systems. - 5.
+If none of the above is feasible, excavations must be designed by a registered Professional Engineer with expertise in soils and protective system

+Excavations greater than 20 feet in depth must be designed by a registered Professional Engineer with expertise in soils and protective systems.

 Ladders or ramps must be provided when the excavation is 4 feet or more in depth.
 Ladders or ramps must be within 25 feet of all workers in the excavation.
-Ladders must be located inside the trench box, shoring or other protective device when used. - 6.
+Ladders must be located inside the trench box, shoring or other protective device when used.

 Spoil piles must be kept at least 2 feet from the top edge of the excavation.
 Equipment and materials must be kept at least 2 feet from the edge of the excavation.
-Additional distance may be required to prevent surcharge at the top edge of the excavation. - 7.
-All loose rock or soil must be removed from the sides or top of excavations before workers are allowed to enter an excavation. - 8.
+Additional distance may be required to prevent surcharge at the top edge of the excavation.

+All loose rock or soil must be removed from the sides or top of excavations before workers are allowed to enter an excavation.

 All excavations must be barricaded for visibility.
 Barricades that are used for fall protection shall be at least 6 feet from the edge of excavations.
-Additional distance may be required depending on the depth and other site conditions at the discretion of the competent person, JE Dunn supervisor or safety department. - 9.
-Fall protection must be installed when workers are exposed to a fall hazard greater than six feet. - 10.
+Additional distance may be required depending on the depth and other site conditions at the discretion of the competent person, JE Dunn supervisor or safety department.

+Fall protection must be installed when workers are exposed to a fall hazard greater than six feet.

 Work in excavations with standing water or in excavations where water is accumulating is prohibited.
-Dewatering systems must be used as needed. - 11.
-Workers are not allowed to work under suspended loads. - 12.
+Dewatering systems must be used as needed.

+Workers are not allowed to work under suspended loads.

 When mobile equipment is operated adjacent to an excavation, or when such equipment is required to approach the edge of an excavation, and the operator does not have a clear and direct view of the edge of the excavation, a warning system shall be utilized such as barricades, hand or mechanical signals, or stop logs.
-If possible, the grade should be away from the excavation. - 13.
+If possible, the grade should be away from the excavation.

+Excavations Checklist

+Date Description 9/10/2021 Added specific examples for acceptable pier hole protection during drilling, after drilling, while setting cages, while pouring concrete, and after concrete is poured but left below subgrade.
+Added as an Appendix

 When excavation work can affect footings, piers, utility lines, or other adjacent structures, the competent person must ensure that steps are taken to ensure the stability of the structures.
-Operations shall determine if a structural engineer should be hired to evaluate the stability of existing buildings or adjacent structures as needed. - 14.
+Operations shall determine if a structural engineer should be hired to evaluate the stability of existing buildings or adjacent structures as needed.

 The Excavation Checklist must be completed by the competent person prior to starting work and submitted to the JE Dunn site supervision daily.

-D. One Call
+One Call

-- 1. Locates must be completed before the commencement of any excavation or dirt work.
+Locates must be completed before the commencement of any excavation or dirt work.
 The contractor performing the work is responsible for calling locates.
-Locates must be maintained during all excavation activities. - 2.
+Locates must be maintained during all excavation activities.

 All utilities that are uncovered during excavation work must be properly supported.

-E. Soil Testing and Classification
+Soil Testing and Classification

-- 1. At least one manual and one visual test must be performed by the competent person to determine soil type.
-Based on these tests and site conditions the competent person shall classify the soil type as either B or C. The classification of type 'A' or "Stable Rock" must be documented by a soils engineer. - 2.
-The competent person must test and classify excavations: - a) Each Day or work shift before workers are allowed to enter the excavation - b) Following rain or other weather condition which may change the classification of the excavation - c) Following any other event that could change the safe working conditions of the excavation.
+At least one manual and one visual test must be performed by the competent person to determine soil type.
+Based on these tests and site conditions the competent person shall classify the soil type as either B or C. The classification of type 'A' or "Stable Rock" must be documented by a soils engineer.

+The competent person must test and classify excavations:

+- Each Day or work shift before workers are allowed to enter the excavation - Following rain or other weather condition which may change the classification of the excavation - Following any other event that could change the safe working conditions of the excavation.

-F. Protective Measures
+Protective Measures